 Visiting Angkor Watt is surely close to the top of many traveller itineraries when in South East Asia, the majority of which will be staying in the town of Siem Reap.
-It was while visiting myself that I discovered a small project that aims to improve lives through education.
+It was while spending a few weeks in Cambodia that I discovered a small project that aims to improve lives through education.
 Welcome to Jimmy’s School.

 My Experience at Jimmy’s School

 Later that evening I headed back to school just as the kids were arriving.
 Smiling and full of life they sat down and paid attention as Jimmy spoke to them.
 He started talking to the class about the importance of education and how they are the future of Cambodia.

 The class listened as he continued to tell them that they are so young and can achieve anything they want to if they study hard and help each other.
 It was an inspiring talk, I was almost welling up.
 To think Jimmy has made this school from scratch having started off as a tuk-tuk driver wanting to make a difference in his town is so inspiring, the world needs more Jimmys.

 When he was done with his talk he invited me to take the mic and talk to the class.
 I’ll admit, I wasn’t expecting this and I have never done public speaking before so I was a little nervous.